H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 ## 14.3 Criteria for What Is Stored

 In the current implementation, the consolidation pipeline is inclusive at the world-model level: every GBIM entity with a centroid has a normalized belief row (including temporal decay metadata as of March 15, 2026) and is mirrored into the `geospatialfeatures` collection.
 For `autonomous_learner`, every community interaction processed by the autonomous learning subsystem is appended — deduplication in `ms_jarvis_memory` is advisory and handled separately by `background_rag_store`'s near-duplicate check.
 There is not yet a fine-grained selection mechanism that stores only some entities or beliefs in hippocampal indexes.

+**As of April 1, 2026**, the dedup gate within `ms_jarvis_autonomous_learner_optimized.py` is confirmed running without exception following the LEARN-01 fix.
+The gate has processed 4 post-fix cycles with 0 duplicates encountered — expected behavior at low cycle counts.
+The `autonomous_learning` collection is at 57 items.
+A full semantic dedup audit is recommended once sufficient cycles have accumulated to surface potential near-duplicates.
+During the LEARN-01 error window (between last stable restart and the April 1 fix), the dedup gate was erroring on every cycle, meaning new items may have been stored without dedup checking.
+The `autonomous_learning` and `msjarvis_docs` collections are most likely affected.
+See `00-overview.md` §00.8 for the ChromaDB vector count note.

 **As of March 28, 2026**, AAPCAppE scraper documents now constitute the first external-source entries in the ingest pipeline — distinct from autonomous-learner interaction records. ★ The `spiritual_rag` collection was deduplicated (−19,338 duplicate vectors) and `psychological_rag` was restored (968 docs) during the March 28 ChromaDB full audit.
 Deduplication between the two pathways (scraper-ingested documents vs. autonomous-learner interaction records) remains a documented future work item.